hasherwi/archived-aws-demos/README.md

 Comments, Questions, and Bug Reports can be sent to: hasherwi@amazon.com.

 PREREQUISITES:
+  - Permissions are needed for all resource creation.
   - Make sure you have permissions to add S3 Bucket Policies on a per bucket basis.
   - (Optional) Deploy a Route 53 hosted zone if you'll be using a domain.